What is a cashless economy?

 Who will have the final say?

 On the surface, it appears as though the masses determine what direction the world takes.
-However, the masses are nothing but collective human behaviour.
+However, the masses are nothing but collective human behavior.

-Human behaviour is in turn suspectible to all sorts of conditioning and suggestivity.
-Similarly, it is also true that human human behaviour is not driven by rational thinking nor does conditions for such perfectly exists.
+Human behavior is, in turn, susceptible to all sorts of conditioning and manipulation.
+Similarly, it is also true that human behavior is not driven by rational thinking nor does conditions for such perfectly exist.

-Governments readily put their blessings behind these type of systems.
-Afterall, governments keep central banks under a leash.
+Governments readily put their blessings behind these types of systems.
+After all, governments keep central banks under a leash.
 Which is good for stability and public trust.

 Nobody wants to constantly imagine that the value of their digital coins may be dramatically wiped out during the next dive.